15 Benefits of Weight Lifting Shoes

 9. Protection for your Knees

 Poorly aligned feet and ankles project the difficulties they create upward.
-The joints that suffers the brunt of these awkward forces are the knees.
+The joints that suffer the brunt of these awkward forces are the knees.
 Avoid painful injuries to the knee by wearing shoes that align your feet and ankles properly.

 10. Greater Range in Ankle Joint